We're excited to partner with AWS Distro for OpenTelemetry.Learn more

-With observability, the goal is to enable developers, security analysts, and product managers to better understand and fix problems in the app (reliability, security, etc.) that could have a negative impact on the business.
+With observability, the goal is to enable developers, security analysts, and product managers to better understand and fix problems in the app (reliability, security, etc.) and supporting infrastructure and services that could have a negative impact on the business.

-The telemetry data can be used to ascertain if the system is operating as it should be or if the event logs reveal the threat of a potential intrusion or attempted DDoS attack.
+The telemetry data can be used to ascertain if the system is operating as it should be or to reveal the threat of a potential intrusion or attempted DDoS attack.

-Having this watchful eye over the system at all times means that any such issues can be flagged instantly and addressed before any disruption in service is caused.
+Having this watchful eye over the system at all times means that issues can be flagged instantly and addressed before any disruption in service is caused.